 Immediately after graduating law school, Mrs. Marks worked briefly in intellectual property and then found her niche researching and writing initially in employment law, including ERISA.
 As her practice grew, she took on a vast array of other civil matters, such as personal injury, medical malpractice, business disputes, and appeals, writing briefs and motions at the district and appellate court level in both state and federal courts.
 She has oral advocacy experience in a variety of contexts, including state and federal appeals.
 She also testifies before committees regarding certain bills addressing life issues pending before the Texas Legislature when it is in session.
 She is also a patient advocate helping patients and their families navigate and try to survive the Texas Advance Directives Act which allows for involuntary passive euthanasia of patients against their or their family’s wishes.
 She is actively involved efforts to fight and end this law.

 Mrs. Marks was interviewed and quoted in Mary Alice Robbins’ article “Deep-Pocket Change: Can Negligent Employer Be More at Fault than Employee Who Intentionally Caused Harm?,” Texas Lawyer, September 20, 2010.

-Now with LKC, Mrs. Marks focuses primarily on products liability cases involving catastrophic loss, but also handles cases involving personal injury, property loss, business disputes, medical malpractice, and appeals.
+Now contracting with LKC, Mrs. Marks focuses primarily on products liability cases involving catastrophic loss, but also handles cases involving personal injury, property loss, business disputes, medical malpractice, and appeals.